Hittson Cemetery Historical Marker

 Marker Title: Hittson Cemetery

 June 30, 1866, Jno.
 Hittson vacated his home at old Ft.
 Davis, a citizens' fort in Stephens county, and moved to the vacant government building at old Camp Cooper.
 Here he was soon joined by his brother, Wm.
 Hittson.
 Shortly afterwards, the two brothers, accompanied by Jess Hittson, a youthful son of Jno.
-Hittson, Press McCarty, and Freeman Ward, an ex-negro slave, (who formerly belonged to James Ward), while cow-hunting on Tecumseh Creek, about three miles north of old Camp Cooper, in Throckmorton County, were assaulted by a large band of Indians.
+Hittson, Press McCarty, and Freeman Ward, an ex-African slave, (who formerly belonged to James Ward), while cow-hunting on Tecumseh Creek, about three miles north of old Camp Cooper, in Throckmorton County, were assaulted by a large band of Indians.
 Press McCarty, riding a fleet horse, ran away from the others, and when he rode into old Camp Cooper, reported that Wm. and Jno.
 Hittson and companions had been killed.

-During the race for life, the negro, Freeman Ward, dropped his hat, and when he stopped to pick it up, the savages succeeded in crowding him so closely, they ran into the rocks, where his horse fell.
-Here the negro was quickly slaughtered.
+During the race for life, the African, Freeman Ward, dropped his hat, and when he stopped to pick it up, the savages succeeded in crowding him so closely, they ran into the rocks, where his horse fell.
+Here the African was quickly slaughtered.
 Jno.
 Hittson placed his son, Jess on his horse behind his saddle, for fear that Jess's pony might become unmanageable.
 Wm. and Jno.
 Hittson, with Jess behind his father, then ran east about one and one-half miles, until they struck a little cliff along a creek, that emptied into Tecumseh.
 Here the Hittsons dismounted their horses and sought shelter under the bluff.
 It was about noon, and they were soon surrounded by a large number of savages.
 The little cave in the cliff, in which Wm., Jno., and Jess Hittson hid, was only barely large enough to shelter them from the Indian's arrows and rocks that were rolled and shot from above.
 In a short time the Hittson's horses were killed and the savages succeeded in knocking a sight off of one of their guns, which projected from under the cliff.

 During their exciting chase to this cliff, Jno.
 Hittson was wounded with an arrow in the thigh, and Wm.
 Hittson received a flesh wound in the hip.
 Wm., Jno., and Jess Hittson remained in their narrow place of concealment until dark.
 They then walked into old Camp Cooper about two miles away.
 Needless to say, their families were joyfully surprised, for they sincerely felt their husbands and fathers had been killed.